mannreis/netcdf-c/docs/internal.md

 When the tests in *nczarr_test* are executed, they default to using Zarr version 2 (=> NCZarr version 2).
 Similarly, when the tests in *v3_nczarr_test* are executed, they default to using Zarr version 3 (=> NCZarr version 3).

-It turns out that almost all of the V2 tests can be reused for testing V3.
+It turns out that most (but not all) of the V2 tests can be reused for testing V3.
-So, the tests in *v3_nczarr_test* are copies of the tests in *nczarr_test*.
+So, many of the tests in *v3_nczarr_test* are copies of the tests in *nczarr_test*.
 It turns out that automake is not easily capable of copying those tests on the fly.
 This is principally because the automake *make distcheck* command does not allow modifications to the source directory, but only to the build directory.
 This means that the tests must be heavily modified to handle the two cases where scripts, programs, and test data are in *$$\{srcdir\}* versus when they are in *$$\{builddir\}*.

-Rather than copying the shared files on the fly, I chose instead to just keep copies of the files in both *nczarr_test* and *v3_nczarr_test*.
+Rather than copying the shared files on the fly, I chose instead to keep copies of the files in both *nczarr_test* and *v3_nczarr_test*.
 The two sets are kept in synch by adding this command:
 ````make update_testfiles````.